Get Started

 Frequently Asked Questions

-USDA Business Loans, are business loans guaranteed by the U.S. Department of Agriculture (USDA).
+USDA commercial loans are business loans guaranteed by the U.S. Department of Agriculture (USDA).
 These loans are made by lenders, such as banks or credit unions, to eligible businesses in rural areas.
 A portion of the loan is guaranteed by the USDA.
-GCL is a credit union service organization (CUSO) that utilizes its parent organization, Greater Nevada Credit Union (GNCU), and other banks and credit unions to provide access to financing through USDA Loan Programs.
+GCL is a credit organization that utilizes partner banks and credit unions to provide access to financing through USDA loan programs.

-How do I qualify for a USDA loan?
+What businesses qualify for a USDA business loan?

-There are a variety of USDA loans for small businesses, farms, ranches and nonprofits, each of which comes with its own requirements and repayment terms.
-Generally speaking, you must be located in a rural area (not in a city or a town with a population of more than 50,000), have a good credit history and exhibit sufficient cash flow to support loan repayment, among other criteria.
-Our USDA loan experts will explain your loan options, help you determine the loan amount you need, and walk you through the entire process, from what you need to do to qualify through the loan application, loan decisioning and beyond.
+There are a variety of USDA loans for small businesses, farms, ranches, and nonprofits, each of which comes with its own requirements and repayment terms.
+Generally speaking, the business or project must be located in a rural area, have a good credit history, and exhibit sufficient cash flow to support loan repayment, among other criteria.
+Our USDA loan experts will explain your loan options, help you determine the loan amount you need, and walk you through the entire process, from what you need to do to qualify through the loan application, loan decisioning, and beyond.

-Can I get a USDA loan for an LLC?
+Can I get a USDA business loan for an LLC?

 Yes.
 We help small businesses across rural America secure access to capital at reasonable rates, regardless of how ownership is structured.

-Can I use a USDA loan to buy commercial property?
+Can I use a USDA business loan to buy commercial property?

-What is the difference between a USDA guaranteed loan and a USDA direct loan?
+What is the difference between a USDA guaranteed business loan and a USDA direct business loan?

 The primary difference is who funds the actual loan.
 With the USDA direct loan, the USDA acts as the lender.
 Conversely, with the guaranteed loan program, private lenders such as credit unions and banks fund the loan while the USDA guarantees each loan against default.